hansonmcoombs/training-basic_python/sphinx/source/packages_imports.rst

     print(m.pi)

-1) is useful if you know you only need a few select functions from a package, but does run the risk of overwriting a function that is already present, for example from numpy import min would overwrite the builtin min function.
+1) is useful if you know you only need a few select functions from a package, but does run the risk of overwriting a function that is already present, for example *from numpy import min* would overwrite the builtin min function.
 2) is really bad form in most scripts as you run a serious risk that you'll overwrite something you don't want to.
 Also if you import everything from multiple packages it is less clear where a given function or variable came from.
-3) is probably the most common and is more efficient (for the coder) if many functions are going to be used, or if there is an overwrite concern.
+3) is probably the most common and is more efficient (for the coder) if many functions are going to be used, it also eliminates the overwrite concern.

 Importing from your own python scripts